-ENGL 051 (1 UNIT) INDIVIDUALIZED WRITING SKILLS 2 Hr.
-Lab
+ENGL 051 (1 UNIT) INDIVIDUALIZED WRITING SKILLS Hrs.
+Lec

-Recommended Preparation: Eligibility for ENGL 093 (Formerly ENGL 4A), ENGL 084 (Formerly ENGL 14A), or higher by means of ESL, the reading test, or holistic essay placement exam.
+Recommended Preparation: Eligibility for ENGL 093 (Formerly ENGL 4A), ENGL 084 (Formerly ENGL 14A), or higher by means of the ESL, the reading test, or holistic essay placement exam.

 This is a course designed to provide supplemental work for students in regular writing classes or for independent study.
 A certificated instructor diagnoses writing deficiencies and prescribes remediation.
 Individual assignments are given for improving problem areas in grammar, usage, rhetorical skills, and to eliminate non-English language interference.
 The course is designed to assist students in any course(s) requiring writing skills.
 The 36 required hours will be set by arrangement with the student and must be undertaken in the Reading/Writing Lab.
+Students must check in at the Writing Lab during the first two weeks of class.
 Maximum credit four units.
 (Nontransferable, nondegree applicable) (Formerly ENGL 61AD)

-ENGL 052 (1 UNIT) INDIVIDUALIZED READING SKILLS 2 Hr.
-Lab
+ENGL 052 (1 UNIT) INDIVIDUALIZED READING SKILLS

-Recommended Preparation: Eligibility for ENGL 093 (Formerly ENGL 4A), ENGL 084 (Formerly ENGL 14A), or higher by means of ESL, the reading test, or holistic essay placement exam.
+Recommended Preparation: Eligibility for ENGL 093 (Formerly ENGL 4A), ENGL 084 (Formerly ENGL 14A), or higher by means of the ESL, the reading test, or holistic essay placement exam.
 Students wishing to improve their reading skills independently may enroll in this one unit, individualized course.
 The lab instructor provides assignments leading to improvement in vocabulary skills, comprehension skills, and computer-assisted reading speed improvement.
+Students must check in at the Reading Lab during the first two weeks of class.
 Maximum credit four units.
-(Nontransferable, nondegree applicable)

-(Formerly ENGL 62AD)
+(Nontransferable, nondegree applicable) (Formerly ENGL 62AD)

-ENGL 053 (1 UNIT) LIBRARY RESOURCES AND RESEARCH PAPER 1 Hrs.
+ENGL 053 (1 UNIT) LIB RESOURCES & RESEARCH PAPER 1 Hrs.
 Lec